Secondary Structure Elements

 Firstly, secondary structure can be defined based on gemometric criteria for the hydrogen bonds which are formed between amide (N-H) and carbonyl (C=O) groups in those segments: Typically, these criteria are as follows (Taylor et al. 1984):

 Secondly, secondary structure can be defined based on the more or less specific relative positions of backbone atoms.
-These can be described by means of torsion angles, or dihedral angles.
+These can be described by means of torsion angles, i.e., dihedral angles in a stereochemical context, where both terms are usually being used synonymously.

-A dihedral angle is the angle between two planes on either side of a bond that each span across a set of three atoms, where both planes include the two atoms that form the bond as well as the atom before or after this pair of atoms.
-Upon rotating both ends on either side of a bond in a molecule against each other, the dihedral angle for that bond changes.
+A dihedral angle, in general, is the angle between two intersecting planes or half-planes, and a torsion angle, in particular, is the dihedral angle between two planes on either side of a chemical bond that each span across a set of three atoms, where both planes include the two atoms that form the bond as well as the atom before or after this pair of atoms.
+Upon rotating both ends on either side of a bond in a molecule against each other, the torsion angle for that bond changes.

-In proteins and peptides, three types of dihedral angles can be distinguished for:
+In proteins and peptides, three types of torsion angles can be distinguished for:

 The peptide bonds in polypeptides have a partial double-bond character due to the delocalisation of the lone pair of electrons on the nitrogen atom.
 Therefore, peptide bonds almost exclusively assume a trans configuration, and the corresponding dihedral angle, ω, is virtually always close to 180°.